Design Considerations for In Situ Chemical Oxidation

 In situ chemical oxidation (ISCO) is a well established and effective remedial technology that can treat organic compounds in soil and groundwater.
 It has been used at hundreds of sites, often with varying results and effectiveness.
 Recent research and project analysis have revealed that poor site characterization and lack of adequate design are contributing factors to poor results.

 This course presents a summary of best practices for ISCO design, tips for appropriate quality assurance and quality control (QA/QC) measures, and a listing of available standards and references.
 It includes lessons learned for the design, implementation, and performance of ISCO and a framework for design submittals of ISCO systems.

 Once you complete your course review, you need to take a multiple-choice quiz consisting of twenty (20) questions to earn 4 PDH credits.

 This course is intended to provide you with the following specific knowledge and skills:

-- Design requirements including bench-scale and pilot studies, oxidant selection, injection plan, monitoring requirements, and optimization
+- Critical design elements such as bench-scale and pilot studies, oxidant selection, injection method, and monitoring requirements

 Download the Course to review and begin earning your PDH credits.

 We provide technical courses for PDH credits that meet Board requirements for Professional Engineers, Geologists and Land Surveyors.
 This courses is guaranteed to be accepted in AK, AL, AR, GA, IA, IL, ID, IN, KS, KY, MD, ME, MI, MN, MO, MS, MT, NC, ND, NE, NH, NJ, NM, NV, OH, OK, OR, PA, SC, SD, TN, TX, UT, VA, VT, WI, WV, and WY.
 Before purchasing this course, please confirm that your state Board is listed above.